This post may contain affiliate links, for which we earn a small commission at no additional expense to you. Click here to read our Disclosure.

 Whistler may be home to the best downhill biking park in North America, but you don’t have to be an adventure junkie to enjoy the Whistler bike scene.
 Whistler is incredibly bike friendly and a great introduction to Whistler is to get on bikes and explore the Valley Trail that runs all around the town.

 If you don’t have your own bikes with you, you can rent bikes just about anywhere in Whistler.
+These paved trails are perfect for families and allow you to get anywhere in Whistler.

 Hike the Train Wreck